 Government Code section 11346.1, subdivision (e) provides that emergency regulations may remain in effect for 180 days from adoption.
-Therefore, Rule 202 shall be effective immediately upon filing with the Secretary of State and shall remain in effect for 180 days from that date, unless the BOE amends, renews, or repeals it before the expiration of the 180-day period.
+Therefore, emergency Rule 202 shall be effective immediately upon filing with the Secretary of State and shall remain in effect for 180 days from that date, unless the BOE amends, readopts, or repeals it before the expiration of the 180-day period.
+Executive Order N-40-20 extends deadlines for expiration and readoption of emergency regulations by 60 days.
+Here, emergency Rule 202 was adopted by the Board on November 19, 2019, approved by the Office of Administrative Law, and became effective on January 1, 2020.
+Due to Executive Order N-40-20, emergency Rule 202 shall expire on August 28, 2020, unless readopted.
+Upon readoption, emergency Rule 202's effective period shall be extended to November 26, 2020, which would be extended to January 25, 2021 pursuant to Executive Order N-40-20.